 • Make sure garbage is secured and taken out regularly

-Mice are excellent at squeezing into small spaces—even openings that are just ¼ inch big.
+2. Seal all entry points: Mice are excellent at squeezing into small spaces—even openings that are just 1/4 inch in size.
 Rodent-proofing your home will keep any new mice from entering.
-Eliminate access points like cracks in foundation and wall openings, especially where the wall meets utility pipes.
+Eliminate access points like cracks in the foundation and wall openings, especially where utility pipes penetrate walls.
+Be sure to use sealants like caulk and steel wool, as mice can chew through wood, plastic, and rubber.
+You can ensure your door creates a tight seal when closed by applying weatherstripping around the frame.

-Humane mouse traps catch mice without harming them.
+3. Use humane traps: Humane mouse traps catch mice without harming them.
 The plastic traps are well-ventilated and have spring-loaded doors that click into place.
-Mice will enter the trap to get the bait, and when they step on the trigger pad, the door will snap closed.
-You’ll need to check these traps more regularly so that you don’t leave the live mouse for too long.
+Mice enter the trap to get the bait, and when they step on the trigger pad, the door snaps closed.
+You’ll need to check these traps more regularly to avoid leaving the live mouse for too long.
+Make sure to release the mouse at least one mile from your home.
+Read more: How To Set Up A Mouse Trap

-2. Place a dab of peanut butter or a piece of cheese or chocolate in the trigger plate.
-You can tie a piece of dental floss to the trigger to keep the mice from carrying the bait off.
+• Place a dab of peanut butter or a piece of cheese or chocolate in the trigger plate.

-3. Set the trap.
+• Set the trap.
 Place it in an area where you suspect there is a lot of mouse traffic, with the trigger at a 90-degree angle from the wall—directly in the mouse’s path.
-Set a trap every 2-3 feet in areas where you suspect there is the most activity, like in dark corners, along walls, and behind appliances.
+Set a trap every two to three feet in areas where you suspect there is the most activity, like in dark corners, along walls, and behind appliances.

-4. Do not get rid of a wooden snap trap once you catch a mouse.
-Mice are drawn to the scent of other mice, and will be more likely to investigate a trap if another mouse has been there.
-Remove the dead mouse, bag it up, and place it in an outdoor trash can, and add new bait to the trap and reset it.
+• Do not throw away the wooden snap trap once you catch a mouse.
+Mice are drawn to the scent of other mice and are more likely to investigate a trap if another mouse has been there.
+Remove the dead mouse, bag it and place it in an outdoor trash can, add new bait to the trap, and reset it.

-Bait stations include rodenticide in sealed packages, usually in plastic or cellophane.
+5. Set up bait stations (not recommended): Bait stations include rodenticide in sealed packages, usually in plastic or cellophane.
 The mice chew through the package, eat the bait, and die.
-These chemicals can be dangerous to people and pets.
-While bait stations can be used DIY, they are best left in the hands of professionals.
+These chemicals are dangerous to people and pets.
+We recommend leaving this option in the hands of professionals.

 How to Prevent Mice